AbhijitDutta338/TicTacToe/README.md

 # tictactoe

-A tic tac toe application using minmax(game theory) algorithm in flutter!
+A tic tac toe application in flutter!